 As the evidence for a realisable price premium on CoOL is variable across products, requiring a standard across broad product types is likely to result in excessive information across a number of products - i.e. for at least some products the benefit is zero although the cost is not, which is not socially worthwhile unless offset by much larger net benefits realised elsewhere.
-As CoOL appears to be demanded by a minority of consumers whose combined willingness to pay is insufficient to provide it, requiring CoOL will have the effect of spreading additional costs across all consumers, including those who are indifferent to the information it provides.
+As not every consumer demands or wants CoOL, requiring CoOL will have the effect of spreading additional costs across all consumers, including those who are indifferent to the information it provides.